williamteoh1976/Localization/Learn/LearningPaths-it-it.md

 So, you want to be a Power Platform developer!
 This learning path is the first step in learning about the platform, tools, and the ecosystem of the Power Platform.

 Modules:
-- Introduction to developing the Power Platform
+- Introduction to Power Platform developer resources
 - Use developer tools to extend the Power Platform
 - Introduction to extending the Microsoft Power Platform